How to Test

 Object Detection: humanoid_league_relative_rqt

 We can test with values closer to real data if we do not use random data from humans, but with simulated data.
-We mainly use Gazebo for simulation.
+We mainly use Webots for simulation.
 It offers us two possibilities.

-:code:roslaunch bitbots_bringup highlevel.launch sim:=true vision:=true Starts highlevel software (Gamecontroller, Teamcomm, Behavior, Vision, Transformer, Localization, Pathfinding)
+:code:ros2 launch bitbots_bringup highlevel.launch <param>:=true/false Starts high-level software (Gamecontroller, Teamcomm, Behavior, Vision, Localization, Pathfinding)

 Testing on the robot (tested_robot)

 If the other test phases are completed it is time to get the real robot.
-For testing this it is especially important to explicitely test the edge cases.
+For testing this it is especially important to explicitly test the edge cases.

 Integration Testing (tested_integration)